Multi-Agent Coordination via Multi-Level Communication: Sequential Communication

 \subsection{Theoretical Analysis}

-As the priority of decision-making is determined by intention values, SeqComm is likely to choose different orders \textit{at different timesteps} during training.
+As intention values determine the priority of decision-making, SeqComm is likely to choose different orders \textit{at different timesteps} during training.
 However, we have the following proposition that theoretically guarantees the performance of the learned joint policy under SeqComm.

 \begin{proposition} The monotonic improvement and convergence of the joint policy in SeqComm are independent of the priority of decision-making of agents at each timestep. \begin{proof} The proof is given in Appendix \ref{app:proof}. \end{proof} \end{proposition}